28604/ml-regression/README.md

 # ml-regression
 Regression algorithm using linear models coded using only NumPy.

-### Problem: use maximum likelihood, maximum a posteriori and Bayesian regression to predict altitudes of southern Taiwan
+### Problem: use different regression approaches to predict altitudes of southern Taiwan
+### Methods: maximum likelihood, maximum a posteriori, Bayesian regression method